 \section{Magnetic phase}

 The magnetic phase is investigated within Hartree mean-field and spin-wave approximations.
-First, the phase at $T = 0$ K is variationally derived.
-Then, using the obtained local solutions at $T = 0$ K as an initial states, finite temperature phase is calculated self-consistently.
-Finally, introducing the effect of spin fluctuation is included applying the spin-wave approximation approach.
+First, the phase at $T = 0$ K was variationally derived.
+Then, using the obtained local solutions at $T = 0$ K as an initial states, finite temperature phase was calculated self-consistently.
+Finally, the effect of spin fluctuation was included employing the spin-wave approximation approach.